Dance Photography Poses: How to Pose Dancers for Photos

 PRO tip: Have your composition ready, lighting, and other setting all set and only then ask your dancer to freestyle.
 Dance is a very demanding craft.
 Don’t tire a dancer out before you are even ready to take the shot.

 This is all for today.
-If you have any other tips on posing dancers that I haven’t mention, leave them in the comments below, so we all can help each other grow.
-Also, if you have any questions, leave them there too.
-Enjoy your weekend!
+If you have any other tips on dance photography poses that I haven’t mention, leave them in the comments below, so we all can help each other grow.
+Also, if you have any questions regarding posing dancers for photos, leave them there too.